 Cleansing is the center of Japanese skincare.
 The key is to spend as much time cleaning your face as you do applying makeup.
 There are two types of cleansers that are specially used for double cleansing in Japan.
 The first one, an oil-based cleanser, has been around since the 1960s.
 It helps to bind and remove the dirt on your skin without stripping the skin’s natural oils.
 Unlike other cleansers, it does not disrupt the skin barrier.
 For your second face wash, a water-based foaming cleanser lathers up a fluffy, refreshing meringue-like foam that you can easily spread around so that you don’t have to rub your skin vigorously.
-Meeth’s foaming face wash, Lifty Wash, is specially designed for all skin types to make your skin feel purified and delightfully refreshed.
+Meeth’s foaming face wash, Foaming Facial Cleanser, is specially designed for all skin types to make your skin feel purified and delightfully refreshed.

 Step 2: Lotion (Kesho-sui)